Why should I see a private IBCLC?

 personalized follow-up care

-Prenatal Consultation (~60 minutes): $110 - overview of topics designed for getting breastfeeding off to the best start.
+Prenatal Consultation (~60 minutes): $110 - review of your health history as related to breastfeeding, and an overview of topics designed for getting breastfeeding off to the best start.

-Your visit includes a pre-visit email or phone call, a comprehensive home visit, 2 weeks of follow up by phone or email to continue the care plan, and reporting to your healthcare providers.
-For clients with insurance other than Aetna, payment is taken at the conclusion of the home visit and is payable by cash, check or credit card.
+Your visits include pre-visit emails or phone calls, a comprehensive home visit, 2 weeks of follow up by phone or email to continue the care plan, and reporting to your healthcare providers.
+For clients with insurance other than Aetna or Amerihealth, payment is taken at the conclusion of the home visit and is payable by cash, check or credit card.

 What breastfeeding issues can you help me with?

 I provide personalized home visits, lactation education and support for pregnant, new, and experienced parents in the greater Princeton area.
-Areas of specific expertise include latch and positional support, increasing supply, planning for breastfeeding/pumping while returning to work or school, aiding babies with slow weight gain and much more.
+Areas of specific expertise include latch and positional support, increasing supply, planning for breastfeeding/pumping while returning to work or school, aiding babies with slow weight gain, helping a baby return to the breast after difficulties, exclusive pumping, introduction of solid foods, weaning, and much more.
 I am available by phone, email, text and home visits to help families achieve their breastfeeding goals.

 Can I contact you with follow up questions after a home visit?